Understanding Your Market to Increase Rent Price

 - Improve Your Existing Property to Increase Rent Price

 - Implement High-Tech Features to Increase Rent Price

 But remember, it ultimately comes down to your market.
 If you’re already the highest price in the top tier of your market, there probably isn’t much room to go up.
-Markets tend to have an allowable range in rental price with very few renters comfortable going beyond that range.
+Markets tend to have an allowable range in the rental price with very few renters comfortable going beyond that range.
 It’s likely not worth the effort to make improvements if they’re going to limit your rental pool so severely that it creates vacancies.
 Lay a good foundation of knowledge and understanding so you can make the smartest follow-on investments and improvements possible